thepowercare/local-certificates-pfx-pem/README.md

 __Prerequisite__

-Running in this projects devcontainer
+1. Running in this projects devcontainer
+2. Create a folder in the root of the project named: 'certs'
+3. Update hostfile.
+Add.:
+          127.0.0.1       localhost # Or your projects IP and host name eg. 123.55.13.129.0.2      mydomain.ninja

 ## Create Self-Signed Certificate using 'openssl'